adamjames/earthly-raspi-packer/README.md

 Repeat ad-infinitum every time you make a mistake, want to try something else... what a pain.
 I am of course aware that solutions such as USB-booting, backups, and SSH exist so you can ease some of this.
 I think computers ought to be nicer than that, even for "technical people" who choose Arch.

-# This is a solved problem
-I tried a few other alternatives, but they didn't fit my needs or had attributes I didn't like much.
-That's okay - why not teach myself something?

-In addition, it would be nice if I could have everything configured just the way I want from the get go and be able to smoke test the basics without needing actual hardware.

-It's nowhere near production-ready and just scratches my own itch.
-Caveat emptor!